Sexual Harassment Disciplinary Training in Delaware

 Complaint Deadlines

-Harassment claims should be filed no later than 300 days with the Delaware Department of Labor or, alternatively, 180 days with the EEOC
+Harassment claims should be filed no later than 300 days with the Delaware Department of Labor or, alternatively, 180 days with the EEOC.

 Ban on NDA Silencing